spacetelescope/jwst/docs/jwst/extract_1d/description.rst

   residuals of the scene modeled by the PSF at that location.
 This option is strongly recommended if `model_nod_pair` is True, since the negative nod location is less reliably estimated than the positive trace location.
-* `subtract_background`: Unlike box extraction, the background levels can be modeled and removed during optimal extraction without explicitly setting a background region.
+* `subtract_background`: Unlike during box extraction, the background levels can be modeled and removed during optimal extraction without explicitly setting a background region.
 It is recommended to set this parameter to True if background subtraction was skipped prior to extraction.
 Set this parameter to False if a negative nod trace is present but not modeled (`model_nod_pair = False`).